GlaucioOliveira/CIT-261/topics/javascript/README.md

 <script>
   //example of an array of foods;
   var Foods = ["Apple","Banana","Coconut"];
-  alert(Foods[0]); //a message will be displayed with the value of the first fruit on the Array Foods.
+  document.write(Foods[0]); //Display the value of the first fruit on the Array Foods.
 </script>
 ```